code4sac/opensac.org/documentation/Add_third-party_libraries.md

-# How to add third-party libraries
+# How to add third-party libraries to the Open Sacramento Website
 This document describes how to add external backend and frontend libraries.

 ## Add to eleventy config